-When you are in this place of worship, you are passing next to Buddhist pilgrims who are outside ancient Qoikang Monastery located in the center of Tibet.
+When you are in this place of worship, you are passing next to Buddhist pilgrims who are outside the ancient Qoikang Monastery located in the center of Tibet.
 They have come to worship the 1,300-year-old golden central Buddha statue.
-The main building is maintained by the Gelug school, but is accepted by all different Buddhist sects.
+The main building is maintained by the Gelug school but is accepted by all different Buddhist sects.

 Hanging Temple in Datong

 The monastery is perched on a 75-meter (246-foot) cliff.
 Beautiful symbolic Buddhist houses with long pedestals facing the cliffs.
 This makes it one of the most unique temples of China, suitable for adventurous travelers.
 Narrow bridges and small corridors connect these houses to worship, but you can not visit them for a long time.
 A large number of visitors reduces the effectiveness of the building safety.
 Hengshan was built in 491, which surprises a lot of architecture.

 The most famous of the temples of China is the Temple of Heaven, which is not technically a temple.
 This shrine is an altar.
 However, you will not find monks and worshipers here.
 The architecture of this altar in the heart of Beijing is stunning.
 The Equal Garden has four compass entrances.
 The garden inside is always in order in order to eliminate the imperfections of nature.

 Gardens heavily influence the halls here.
 The buildings are round while their bases are square, reflecting the old belief that heaven and earth are square.
 The highlight of this place is the worship hall park, a beautiful structure with a triple umbrella roof that is on a three-layer marble terrace.